davidgiga1993/mixing-station-docs/docs/beta.md

 This section will get updated based on the feedback I receive.

+## iLive

+The iLive beta is available since `2.0.10`, use the `ilive` code for the secret mode dialog (see below).

 ## Secret Mode / Pre-release

-The secret mode allows you to access untested features of the app.
+The secret mode allows you to access unreleased features of the app.

 You can open it by `double-tapping with two fingers` on the screen after opening the app, or by pressing `CTRL+D`.
 This opens a new dialog where you can enter the code.

-- Currently there are no pre-release secret features.